6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Wisdom teeth typically begin to grow during your late teens or early twenties.
 Also known as the third molars, wisdom teeth emerge in the very back of the mouth.
 However, most wisdom teeth do not have enough space to fully erupt.
 This causes impaction, which means they cannot come in vertically.
 Wisdom tooth impaction causes pain and can lead to overcrowded teeth.

-Dr. Duling will take x-rays to monitor your wisdom teeth and determine if they need to be removed.
+Dr. Duling will take X-rays to monitor your wisdom teeth and determine if they need removal.
 She will often recommend dental sedation for this extraction.
 Following your treatment, avoid hard or chewy foods.
 We also recommend that patients take over-the-counter pain medication and use ice packs on their cheeks.

-Can I be sedated for a tooth extraction?
+Can the dentist sedate me for a tooth extraction?

-Dr. Duling offers sedation dentistry for patients who suffer from anxiety or fear surrounding any dental treatment.
+Dr. Duling offers sedation dentistry for patients suffering from anxiety or fear surrounding dental treatment.
 If you require an extraction, you may request the use of sedation.
-We offer both nitrous oxides, also referred to as laughing gas, and oral conscious sedation.
-Both of these sedation methods will put you in a deep state of relaxation so you can have your tooth pulled without anxiety or fear.
+We offer nitrous oxide, also called laughing gas, and oral conscious sedation.
+These sedation methods will put you in deep relaxation so that you can have your tooth pulled without anxiety or fear.

 What is a dry socket?